Pumpkin

 photo

-What a charming word.
+What a charming word pumpkin is.
 It’s the kind of word that feels good to say.
 Place more emphasis on the second P and you’ll see what I’m getting at.
 Kinda makes you grin doesn’t it…pump-kin.
 Or are you more of the punkin’ type?

 What’s the deal with pumpkins?